floooh/sokol-zig/README.md

 Auto-generated Zig bindings for the [sokol headers](https://github.com/floooh/sokol).

-Tested with zig version 0.8.0
+For Zig version 0.8.0

+If you're on a different Zig version, check the following branches:

+- zig-0.7.1
+- ...(to be continued)

 WIP, because not all sokol-headers have been added yet.